ssha-org/ssha_web/content/prizes.md

 ### Founder's Prize

-**2022 Winner:** Hyun Hye Bae and Lance Freeman "[Residential Segregation at the Dawn of the Great Migration: Evidence from the 1910 and 1920 Census.](https://doi.org/10.1017/ssh.2020.36)" *Social Science History* Volume 45, Issue 1 (Spring 2021), pp. 27-53.
+**2023 Winner:** Daniel Seligson and Anne E. C. McCants "[Polygamy, the Commodification of Women, and Underdevelopment.](https://doi.org/10.1017/ssh.2021.23)" *Social Science History* Volume 46, Issue 1 (Spring 2022), pp. 1-34.

 [Learn more and see a list of past winners >>](/awards/founder_prize/)